keithbuhler/keithbuhler.github.io/_posts/2018-06-11-jordan-peterson-critiques.md

 3. ["A feminist philosopher makes the case against Jordan Peterson", by Sean Illing.
 Vox.
 June 6, 2018.](https://www.vox.com/conversations/2018/6/6/17409144/jordan-peterson-12-rules-for-life-feminism-philosophy)

+---

-For the most recent examples, join the [Facebook group!](https://www.facebook.com/JBPassassinations/)
+I'll update the list if this post is useful (just leave a comment if so).
+But for the most *recent* examples, join the [Facebook group!](https://www.facebook.com/JBPassassinations/)